Ivar-Rydstrom/Ivar-Rydstrom.github.io/projects/_posts/2017-1-1-calculator-games.md

 ![Flappy Bird Game](/assets/images/calc/flap1.png){:.center-img style="width:65%;height:auto"}
 *Flappy Bird clone game played on a TI-84 Plus CE.*{:.caption}

 The wildly popular 2013 game [***Flappy Bird***](https://flappybird.io/) is one of the most re-created games of all time, especially after its removal from the App Store and Google Play Store in 2014.
-I had my hand at re-creating this popular game, myself, in TI-BASIC.
+I tried my hand at re-creating this popular game in TI-BASIC.

 My clone utilizes the convenient `Menu` framework built into the calculator language which enabled me to offer different difficulty levels and game modes for players to experiment with.